FluxML/fluxml.github.io/tutorials/_posts/2021-01-21-data-loader.md

 <br>

-Now we can load our own data set and train a model in mini-batches using a `DataLoader`.
+Now, we can create a model and train it using the `data_loader` we just created.
 For more information on building models in Flux, see [Model-Building Basics](https://fluxml.ai/Flux.jl/stable/models/basics/#Model-Building-Basics-1).